jjmschofield/arch-patterns/patterns/transactional-outbox/README.md

 A relay process sends messages in the outbox table and deletes them when the message is sent successfully.

-This means that a record cannot not be added without a corresponding message being queued to be sent - ensuring that service crashes or temporary issues whilst talking with the DB don't risk the loss of important messages.
+This means that a record cannot not be added without a corresponding message being queued - ensuring that service crashes or temporary DB issues don't risk the loss of important messages and resulting, state sync bugs.

 ![Transactional Outbox](./docs/TransactionalOutbox.png)